AdrianNiu/plone_aws/README.md

 ./news_headlines.jsonl
 --label PERSON,ORG,PRODUCT,LOCATION

-Training using Prodigy.

-bash-3.2$ prodigy dataset spooky ✨ Successfully added ‘spooky’ to database SQLite.

-Prodigy requires a jsonl file as input data, with a json dictionary per line.
-These json data must have the following parameters as minimal:
-{“text”:”text of the sentence”,”label”:”category of the sentence”,”answer”:”’reject’ or ‘accept’”}

-spaCy model	One of the available model packages for spaCy.
-Models can be installed as Python packages and are available in different sizes and for different languages.
-They can be used as the basis for training your own model with Prodigy.

-spaCy is to build information extraction or natural language understanding systems, or to pre-process text for deep learning.

-Prodigy recipe is a Python function that can be run via the command line.

-The brat standalone server only is available in brat v1.3 and above.
-The standalone server is experimental and should not be used for sensitive data or systems accessible from the internet.

-brat is not compatible with Python 3.
-Thus you might have to modify the command python standalone.py to python2 standalone.py.

-Under annotation catagory: text span annotations, such as those marked with the Organization and Person types in the example relation annotations, such as the Family relation in the example

-• Feature: the string representing the input text
-• Target: the text’s polarity (0 or 1)

 Bidirectional Encoder Representations from Transformers is a Transformer-based machine learning technique for natural language processing pre-training developed by Google.